Ren0k/AutoSniper/readme.md

 ## Goal

+We want to create a website that searches a list of car selling websites all at the same time and returns the results to the user.
 The program has to scrape car search result data from all given websites, and combine the data into a presentable form to the user.
-The challenge is to have a specific interface that creates the search URL for each website.
-Depending on the complexity, either the HTML result has to be returned, or the list of cars can be scraped from the result page and transformed into a custom format.

 ## Search filters and details